pravargupta/logical_fallacy_detection/README.md

 ## License

-This project is for educational purposes only.
-Feel free to use and contribute! implementation.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.